berenguel/postgresql-zero-downtime-migration/README.md

 Side-by-side approach is the safest and fastest solution for these complex database transitions:

 Use Cases:
-- Major Version Upgrades: Move from an older to a newer PostgreSQL version (e.g., PG13 to PG16) without a downtime-inducing dump/restore or lengthy in-place upgrade.
+- Major Version Upgrades (MVU): Move from an older to a newer PostgreSQL version (e.g., PG13 to PG16) without a downtime-inducing dump/restore or lengthy in-place upgrade.

 - Networking & Endpoint Changes: Seamlessly switch to a new VNET, subnet, IP range, or cloud region that would otherwise require service interruption.